Actuarial liabilities and valuation

 The Scheme Actuary is independent of the Scheme and the Company.
 He assesses the funding position of the Scheme, i.e. the balance between assets and liabilities.

 In accordance with the Pensions Act 2004, the Trustee set the method and assumptions for the Scheme Actuary to calculate the Technical Provisions (the amount required by the Scheme to provide for the Scheme’s liabilities on an on-going basis).
 These Technical Provisions were then agreed by the Company.
-In setting the method and assumptions, the Trustee took into account both the strength of the Covenant provided by Invensys Limited and the parental guarantee of up to £1.75bn, which it secured from Schneider Electric in January 2014.
+In setting the method and assumptions, the Trustee took into account both the strength of the Covenant provided by the Company, the other participating employers and the parent company guarantee of up to £1,750m, which it secured from Schneider Electric SE in January 2014.

 A summary of the method and key assumptions is given below: